How to Resolve Ambiguous Language in Wills and Trusts

 Estate planning software and document preparation services have made it easier than ever for people to create and execute their estate planning documents without having to involve a lawyer.

 Unfortunately, as simple and budget-friendly as these methods may seem, they are not viable substitutes for a skilled estate planning attorney, and any inadvertent trust and last will and testament mistakes by their users can actually end up costing them or their surviving family members more in the long run.
-Some of the most frequent trust and last will and testament mistakes our probate attorneys see occur when ambiguous terms are included in the document.
-Consider the ambiguous language examples that follow.

 Perhaps the decedent made the same gift to two different beneficiaries in their will.
 In one provision, they left their home to their grandchildren.
 In a later provision, they left their home to their surviving spouse.

-Perhaps there are typos in the will that are significant enough to cause confusion about the assets and beneficiaries of the estate.
+Or perhaps there are typos in the will that are significant enough to cause confusion about the assets and beneficiaries of the estate.
 While typos in legal documents are not always problematic, they are in this instance since they obfuscate the creator of the will’s intent.

 It can be frustrating for the loved ones of decedents to have to deal with the effects of ambiguous language in a decedent’s will or trust while they are dealing with the grief of their loss; however, failing to take action could prove detrimental.